 Ave Maria University Graduation Rates for Full-Time Students

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Ave Maria University.

-Out of the 1,070 undergraduate students at Ave Maria University, 303 (about 28%) are considered first-time/full-time degree seekers.
+Out of the 380 degree seeking undergraduates new to Ave Maria University in 2016, 303 (about 80%) are considered first-time/full-time .

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Ave Maria University about graduation rates for other more appropriate groups of students.

 While Ave Maria University performs above average when it comes to the 41.2% of first-time/full-time students they graduate on time (two or four years depending on the degree), their overall graduation rate of 51.4% ranks it similar to the average college.

 Based on the caliber of first-time/full-time students that attend Ave Maria University we would expect an overall graduation rate of 59.8%.
 However, students are graduating at a rate that is 8.4% lower than that.
 Therefore, Ave Maria University is performing below average at graduating students based upon those students' anticipated academic achievement in college.

 The Majority of First-Time/Full-Time Non-Grads at This School Dropped Out.

 48.6% of students at Ave Maria University failed to graduate within 150% of the expected time.
 The majority did so because they dropped out.

 - How many people drop out of college?